eea/eea.docker.webkarma/README.md

 ## EEA Web-Karma docker setup

-This repo contains the Dockerfile for running Web-Karma server.
+This repo contains the Dockerfile for running Web-Karma server on JDK 7.

 ### What is Web-Karma